maartaud/frontpy/README.md

 fronts <start_date> <end_date> <lat_max> <lat_min> <lon_max> <lon_min> <line_or_area> <output_directory_fronts>
 ```

-The arguments above are required and must be provided in string format and in the specified order.
-You can also input the optional arguments using the following prefixes:
+The above arguments are mandatory and must be provided in string format and in the specified order.
+Optional arguments can also be included using the following prefixes before the values of your choice:

 - `--model-name`
 - `--pressure`